eerotal/LibreSignage/src/doc/md/README.md

 Copyright 2011 The Montserrat Project Authors (https://github.com/JulietaUla/Montserrat)

-The full licenses for these third party libraries and resources can be found in the file `src/doc/md/LICENSES_EXT.md` in the source distribution.
+The full licenses for these third party libraries and resources can be found in the file `src/doc/md/LICENSES_EXT.md`.

 ## License

-LibreSignage is licensed under the BSD 3-clause license, which can be found in the file `src/doc/md/LICENSE.md` in the source distribution.
+LibreSignage is licensed under the BSD 3-clause license, which can be found in the file `src/doc/md/LICENSE.md`.
 Third party libraries and resources are licensed under their respective licenses.
 See the section *Used third party libraries and resources* for more information.

 Copyright Eero Talus 2018